NVIDIA/TensorRT-LLM/docs/source/build_from_source.md

 After installing the resulting wheel as described above, the C++ Runtime bindings will be available in package `tensorrt_llm.bindings`.
 Running `help` on this package in a Python interpreter will provide on overview of the relevant classes.
-The [associated unit tests](source:tests/bindings) should also be consulted for understanding the API.
+The [examples](source:examples/bindings) and [unit tests](source:tests/bindings) can also be consulted for understanding the API.

 This feature will not be enabled when [`building only the C++ runtime`](#link-with-the-tensorrt-llm-c++-runtime).